Your fractional CFO for owner-operated elective medicine practices.

 1. Patient acquisition cost has climbed and shows no sign of stopping

-Allergan's Allē ecosystem, Galderma's ASPIRE, plus paid social and search platforms have driven acquisition cost for elective-medicine patients up significantly over the last 24-36 months.
+Allergan's Allē ecosystem, Galderma's ASPIRE, plus paid social and search platforms have, in our experience, driven acquisition cost for elective-medicine patients up significantly over the last 24-36 months.
 Practices winning the math are the ones who built referral and content-led acquisition strong enough to subsidize paid.

 2. Consultation-to-procedure conversion is the lever most practices do not measure precisely

-Top-quartile practices convert consultations to procedures at 65-75%.
-Median is closer to 40-50%.
-The gap is usually a combination of consultation experience, pricing transparency, and follow-up cadence — none of which most practices can isolate from their own data.
+In our experience, top-quartile practices convert consultations to procedures at roughly 65-75%, while the median sits closer to 40-50%.
+The gap is usually a combination of consultation experience, pricing transparency, and follow-up cadence, none of which most practices can isolate from their own data.

 3. Multi-modality reporting hides which modality is actually profitable